 Don’t forget yourself

-Handling all this back-to-school wrangling can be a little stressful, but most of these tips work for the adults in the household, too.
+Handling all this back-to-school wrangling amid ongoing pandemic concerns can be a little stressful, but most of these tips work for the adults in the household, too.

-And make sure you add your favorite coffee or tea to the back-to-school shopping list, too.
-Enjoying a quiet cup in the morning before the rest of the family wakes up is a great way to prepare for the morning rush.
+Make sure you add your favorite coffee, tea or energy drink to the back-to-school shopping list, too.
+Enjoying a quiet moment in the morning before the rest of the family wakes up is a great way to prepare for the expected rush.

-Want to learn more about Nutrilite All Plant Protein Powder, Nutrilite Meal Bars or other products that can make your life easier?
-Visit the websites for Amway US or Amway Canada.
-And check out more blogs with helpful tips at AmwayConnections.com.
+Want to learn more about the Nutrilite Kids Superfood Smoothie, Nutrilite All Plant Protein Powder or other products that can make your life easier?
+Visit the websites below.
+And don’t forget to check out more blogs with helpful tips at AmwayConnections.com.